k3vinw/mwd.vim/README.md

 Why not use Vim's built-in autochdir feature?

 It simply doesn't fit my workflow.
-I want the path I provide to Vim to act like an anchor to the workspace I'm targeting.
-Autochdir will keep changing the your directory all over the place as you jump to different files throughout your workspace tree.
-Which is why I recommend turning off autochdir.
+I would like to stay in my "workspace" path.
+Also known as the project's root.
+Autochdir will keep changing your directory all over the place as you jump to different files throughout your workspace tree.
+For this reason, I recommend turning off autochdir when using this plugin.

 Why not use the [vim-rooter](https://github.com/airblade/vim-rooter) plugin?